 of conducting walkthrough rehearsals as part of their due diligence.

-“Rehearsal” BAR's, unlike traditional scenario planning sessions, are close to the action and immediately help build a strong “line of sight” — and a strong shared ownership for results.
+These “Rehearsal” BAR's, unlike traditional scenario planning sessions, are close to the action and immediately build a strong “line of sight” — and a strong shared ownership for results.

 Signet has a great deal of practical experience in showing leaders pathways to address a current business situation while simultaneously building learning into their organization’s way of working.

 Please see our fact sheet for more information about how we transfer the skills of the Action Review Cycle.
 To help organizations use ARC to shape the conditions for agility, accountability and continuous improvement, Signet provides a complete package of services (assessment, facilitation, training and leader support).